‘Bates Motel’ Season 5 Episode 10 Recap: Norman Becomes ‘Psycho’ In The Heartbreaking Yet Romantic Finale

 When Dylan arrives at the house, it’s clear that Norman is completely out of touch with reality.
 He tells him to sit in the dining room with Mother.
 That’s when Dylan sees Norma’s body sitting at the table.
 Dylan begs Norman to go with him to get help.
 He refuses.
 Norman says he cannot live life heavily medicated in an institution.

-Norman pulls out a knife and says that he cannot live with Mother and threatens to kill Dylan.
-He fired his gun, killing Norman instantly.
-Mother and son are reunited in death.
+Norman pulls out a knife and says that he cannot live without Mother and threatens to kill Dylan.
+He fired his gun, killing Norman instantly, and mother and son are reunited in death.
 The last scene of the series showed new owners taking over Bates Motel and Dylan with his family, happy.

 Bates will always be alive in my heart! <3 <3 <3 @maxthieriot @VeraFarmiga @CarbonellNestor #BatesMotel #batesmotelfinale pic.twitter.com/znwDNKwMhr